We Are The Warriors

 FILMMAKERS

-Producer/Directors David Camlin and Megan Grumbling are both graduates of Wells High School.
-They each now live in Portland, Maine and return to Wells often to visit their folks on Tatnic Hill and over by Ell Pond.
+Producer/Directors David Camlin and Megan Grumbling are both graduates of Wells High School who grew up on Tatnic Hill and over by Ell Pond, respectively.
+They remain close friends to this day and each live in Portland, Maine.

 CREW